-The Chines believe, no trip to Beijing is complete without a famous Peking duck dinner.
-We say, no trip to Iran is complete without Isfahan.
-Isfahan is the most important touristic city in Iran.
+The Chines believe, that no trip to Beijing is complete without a famous Peking duck dinner.
+We say, no travel to Iran is complete without Isfahan.
+Isfahan is the most important tourist city in Iran.
 It is a must destination in all of Iran's itineraries.
 It seems that there’s something in Isfahan that makes the city so likable.
 According to travelers and tourists who have visited Iran and Isfahan, it is one of the most beautiful and most visited cities in Iran.
-In fact, the people of Isfahan are living at a live museum.
-The absolute majority of tour operators include Isfahan in their itinerary as the first or last city.
+In fact, Isfahan's people are living at a live museum.

 One of the most significant features of Isfahan is the presence of Armenians alongside Muslims for several hundred years.
 This group of minorities religious in Iran has a very long history of inhabiting Iran.
 The high quantity of churches in different cities of Iran, especially in the region of Azerbaijan is the most important historical document.
-The Isfahan's Armenians settled in the southern part of the Zayandeh River by the order of Shah Abbas(17th century).
+The Isfahan Armenians settled in the southern part of the Zayandeh River by the order of Shah Abbas(17th century).
 Here you not only visit the most beautiful churches of Isfahan but you can also get to know the Armenian culture well.
-You can find all the Armenian elements, such as the hotels, café restaurant, and their stores.
+You can find all the Armenian elements, such as hotels, cafés restaurants, and stores.
 You can enjoy spending time in and having something to drink.

 The last section is about the hospitable inhabitants of Isfahan, so proud of their city and happy to welcome foreign travelers.
 This city is not only for tourists but also for Iranians themselves as one of the tourist destinations.
 Finally, if there is a spiritual reason to attract travelers to come back to Isfahan, it is the kindness, generosity, and hospitable people of Isfahan.